-This highly requested feature enables users to archive source files within their Nsight Compute results.
-It allows any user with access to the results to resolve performance data to lines in the source code, even if they don’t have access to the original source files.
+This highly requested feature enables you to archive source files within your Nsight Compute results.
+It allows any user with access to the results to resolve performance data to lines in the source code, even if you don’t have access to the original source files.
 Sharing results with teammates and archiving them for future analysis are just a couple of uses for this new feature.

-Users can import source files with the (–import-source) command-line option or via the UI when configuring the profile.
-Source Files can also be imported later via the Profile Menu.
+--import-source) command-line option or through the UI when configuring the profile.
+Source files can also be imported later through the Profile Menu.

 There are several other new capabilities available in this release.
 These include memory allocation tracking, support for derived metrics, and additional configurations and advice for the recently released Application Replay feature.

 For more information, see the Nsight Compute release notes.